Trusted Houston Child Custody Attorneys & Lawyers

 Texas Lawyer Referral Service, TxLRS, works with some of the best Houston child custody attorneys & lawyers in Houston, Texas.

-A child custody lawyer is typically a family law attorney who specializes in cases involving custody, access or visitation of a child.
-There are several child custody lawyers in Houston, Texas.
-Texas Lawyer Referral Service specializes in helping people find a child custody lawyer who will help them win their case.
+A child custody lawyer is a family law attorney who specializes in handling cases involving child custody or visitation of a child.
+Texas Lawyer Referral Service specializes in helping people find a Houston child custody lawyer who will help them with their case.
+Houston child custody attorneys can educate you further on child custody law in Texas.

 The term “child custody” usually refers to the child’s parent who has the right to spend the most time with the child and has the most responsibilities and rights associated with the child.
 Although sometimes a person who is not the child’s parent may have these rights and responsibilities, these arrangements are usually referred to as “guardianships.”

 Physical custody refers to the right of the parent to have the child live with him or her.
 If the child primarily resides with one parent, this parent may have sole physical custody.
 If the child spends significant amounts of time with both of his or her parents, the child may have joint physical custody.
-A parent can have joint physical custody of a child and not have the child exactly 50 percent of the time.
-Joint physical custody is more feasible when the parents live near each other because they are often able to establish a more stable environment for the child.
+A parent can have joint physical custody of a child and not have the child precisely 50 percent of the time.

 If one parent has sole physical custody, the other parent may be awarded visitation with the child.